geoschem/GCClassic/docs/source/gcc-guide/02-build/rundir-fullchem.rst

    |br|

 #.
 The script will display the full path to the run directory.
 You
-can navigate there and then start editing the GEOS-Chem configuration files.
+can navigate there and then start editing the :ref:`GEOS-Chem configuration files <cfg>`.